ballerina-platform/openapi-connectors/openapi/zoom/Module.md

 ## Overview

-The Zoom connector consumes the data exposed in https://api.zoom.us/v2.

-This module supports Zoom API version 2.0.0.
+This is a generated connector for [Zoom API v2.0.0](https://marketplace.zoom.us/docs/api-reference/zoom-api) OpenAPI Specification.

+The Zoom API allows developers to access information from Zoom.
+You can use this API to build private services or public applications on the [Zoom App Marketplace](http://marketplace.zoom.us).
+To learn how to get your credentials and create private/public applications, read our [Authorization Guide](https://marketplace.zoom.us/docs/guides/authorization/credentials).
+All endpoints are available via `https` and are located at `api.zoom.us/v2/`.
+For instance you can list all users on an account via `https://api.zoom.us/v2/users/`.

 ## Configuring connector

-### Obtaining tokens
+### Prerequisites

-Follow the steps below to obtain the configurations.

-1. If you don’t have a Zoom account yet, create your new account by clicking the ‘Sign Up’ link here: https://marketplace.zoom.us/.
-Once you activate your account, you’ll be ready to join as a Developer account.
+* Create a Zoom account by clicking the `Sign Up` link here: https://marketplace.zoom.us/.
+Once you activate your account, you’ll be ready to join as a developer.
+* Obtain tokens
-2. Create an OAuth2.0 app by visiting [Zoom App Marketplace](https://marketplace.zoom.us/develop/create).
+    - Create an OAuth2.0 app by visiting [Zoom App Marketplace](https://marketplace.zoom.us/develop/create).
 Then provide app related information and get client credentials.
 Please follow the steps in [here](https://marketplace.zoom.us/docs/guides/build/oauth-app) to create and publish a zoom app successfully.
-3. Generate access token and refresh token for your Zoom app following the authorization code flow.
+    - Generate tokens for your Zoom app following the authorization code flow.
 Follow the detailed steps given [here](https://marketplace.zoom.us/docs/guides/auth/oauth)
-    - Please note that to set live stream details meeting host need to have a Pro license.
+* Please note that to set live stream details meeting host need to have a Pro license.
-4. The above step should result in a response as follows
-    ```
-    {
-        "access_token": "<ACCESS_TOKEN>",
-        "token_type": "bearer",
-        "refresh_token": "<REFRESH_TOKEN>",
-        "expires_in": 3599,
-        "scope": "<LIST_OF_SCOPES>"
-    }
-    ```
-    - Please note that once you stop the deployment of the template you need to provide new refresh token for the next run.
-5. Use the `Client Id`, `Client Secret`, `Refresh Token` obtained from above steps to configure `ballerinax/zoom` connector.

 ## Quickstart

+To use the Zoom connector in your Ballerina application, update the .bal file as follows:

-### Step 1: Import Zoom module
+### Step 1: Import connector
-First, import the ballerinax/zoom module into the Ballerina project.

 ```ballerina
 import ballerinax/zoom;
 ```

-### Step 2: Configure the connection credentials.
+### Step 2: Create a new connector instance
+Configure the connection using http:OAuth2RefreshTokenGrantConfig or http:BearerTokenConfig.
-You can now make the connection configuration using the OAuth2 refresh token grant config.

 ```ballerina
 zoom:Configuration configuration = {